twilio/twilio-taskrouter.js/test/browser/README.md

 Following twilio functions are mandatory for the account on which these tests are to be ran

 path: `/voice-sync-token`
+purpose: generate tokens for clients in the browser

 contents:
 ```